Banyuwangi Airport: History

+Construction and early history

 Before the construction of the current Banyuwangi Airport, the region had an aircraft landing site located in Glenmore District.
 Situated in the middle of a plantation, the site featured a former runway built for light aircraft—small planes commonly used for spraying pesticides on rice fields.
 The runway was constructed in the 1970s during the tenure of Regent Djoko Supaat Slamet.
-The site was initially intended to be developed into Banyuwangi’s official airport.
+The site was initially intended to be developed into Banyuwangi's official airport.
 However, the plan was never realized.
 Its cancellation was partly attributed to the 1998 East Java ninja scare, a period of social unrest and violence.
 At the time, both materials and funding for the airport project had already been prepared.
 Additionally, it was later concluded that the topography of Glenmore was unsuitable for airport development, as the area lies at the foot of Mount Raung.

 Subsequently, through a decision by the Ministry of Transportation, a new site for the airport was designated in Blimbingsari village, which at the time was still part of Rogojampi District.
 Therefore, the airport was initially known as Blimbingsari Airport.
 The construction of the airport at this new location took several years due to prolonged land acquisition processes.
 During this land acquisition phase, two Banyuwangi regents were implicated in corruption cases involving inflated land compensation prices, resulting in a total state loss of Rp 40.99 billion.
 The two officials were Regent Samsul Hadi, responsible for losses amounting to Rp 21.23 billion, and Regent Ratna Ani Lestari, with losses of Rp 19.76 billion.
 Despite being marred by these corruption cases, the construction of the new airport continued in stages between 2004 and 2008, funded by the national budget.
 On April 21, 2009, the airport began to be used by the Bali International Flight Academy (BIFA) for takeoff and landing training for student pilots.
 Commercial flights commenced on December 29, 2010, operated by Sky Aviation, following a flight feasibility test conducted on December 26, 2010, using a Cessna 208 Grand Caravan aircraft.
 This inaugural flight also marked the official opening of Blimbingsari Airport as a commercial airport.
 The inauguration plaque was signed by then Deputy Minister of Transportation Bambang Susantono, East Java Governor Soekarwo, and Banyuwangi Regent Abdullah Azwar Anas.